Hot Fudge Pie

-- Remove dough from refrigerator.
+- Remove the dough from refrigerator.
 If necessary, let it sit at room temperature for 10 to 15 minutes until slightly softened but still cold.

 - Transfer the dough to a lightly greased 9-inch pie plate.
 Trim any excess dough from the edges.
 Crimp edges as desired.

 - Place half and half, butter, and chocolate in a microwave-safe bowl.
 Heat in microwave for 2 minutes or until the butter has melted and the chocolate melts when stirred.
 Stir until smooth.